If you agree to take part in this collection, you will be asked to:

 - Visit a neurologist and undergo neurological examination and perform neuropsychological tests (incl. questionnaires and self-declared responses): : Here we investigate your motion and test your attention, memory, vision, language and sense of smell.
 Also your quality of life is very important: therefore we ask you also about your mood, your daily activities and sleeping habits as well as your medical history.
 It is not necessary to prepare for these tests.
 The two to four hours will pass quickly as we have tried to create a varied test series.
 Coffee and small breaks can also be included.

 - Donate blood: On your first day of examination in the clinic, we will take some vials of blood from you.
 From this we analyse in the future for instance your genetic material, called DNA, as well as the copy of the genetic material, called RNA.
-Also analyses of classical laboratory parameters such as cholesterol etc. are possible.

 - Donate urine: On your first visit to the clinic, we will ask you for a small urine sample.
 Our researchers are investigating the metabolic products of the urine in a detailed manner and compare them between patients and healthy controls.